stldsa/site/README.md

     $ docker-compose build

  This command builds **images** for both your database container (from the standard DockerHub postgres repository) and your web service container (from the Dockerfile).
 These images essentially provide a starting point for Docker containers to run off of so that they can be quick and painless.
 Thus, building them will take a few minutes the first time while it does things like set up the operating system and install package dependencies.
-Subsequent builds will use a cache and should execute faster - you should only have to rebuild if you make changes to the Dockerfile.
+Subsequent builds will use a cache and should execute faster - you should only have to rebuild if you make changes to the Dockerfile or need to install a new Python package.

 ### 4. Create and run the service containers